 The power plant site would drain to a stormwater retention basin constructed in the southeast corner of the plant site and to a subsurface basin located in the southwest portion of the site to prevent offsite discharge of storm water.
 Storm water on the plant site would be intercepted by trench drains.
 The trench drains would empty into storm drain pipes located on the east and west sides of the plant site which would discharge into the storm water retention facilities on the south side of the plant site.
 After a rain event the water would be left for evaporation.
-The stormwater retention basin would include subsurface pipe and rock for storage of runoff up to a 20-year storm event (i.e., 1" of rainfall).
+The stormwater retention basin would utilize a plastic structure (e.g., Rainstore3®) for storage of runoff up to a 20-year storm event (i.e., one inch of rainfall).
+In the event of a larger storm event, overflow from the stormwater retention basin would be diverted by sheet flow into the vegetated natural drainage south of the power plant site for percolation into the soil.